Luis de la Fuente (footballer, born 1961): Spain senior

 On 8 December 2022, de la Fuente was appointed head coach of the senior side, as Luis Enrique resigned following a round-of-16 penalty shootout elimination at the 2022 FIFA World Cup by Morocco.
 He was officially presented four days later, with a contract running until UEFA Euro 2024 with the option to be extended.

 De la Fuente won 3–0 in a European qualifier at home to Norway in his first game on 25 March 2023, with two goals by 32-year-old debutant Joselu.
 He led the country to victory in the 2022–23 UEFA Nations League (a first ever), defeating Croatia 5–4 on penalties following a 0–0 draw in Rotterdam.

 Spain finished the Euro 2024 group stage in first place, scoring five goals and conceding none.
 De la Fuente's side went on to claim the trophy in Berlin with seven wins in as many matches, beating England 2–1 in the final.

 In January 2025, de la Fuente extended his contract until the end of Euro 2028.
+After finishing first in qualification for the 2026 World Cup, the team topped Group H in the finals and eventually reached the final, their first since 2010, with 13 goals for and only one against, scored by Belgium's Charles De Ketelaere in the quarter-finals.
+In the final, Spain defeated Argentina 1–0 after extra time to win their second World Cup, with him becoming the oldest manager to win the tournament at 65 years and 28 days old, surpassing the previous record held by his compatriot Vicente del Bosque.
+Starting in March 2024, he guided his side to an all-time world record for the longest undefeated streak in men's international football, 38 consecutive matches without a loss in regulation time, including all at his first European Championship and World Cup tournaments.

+De la Fuente agreed to a new deal in September 2026, running until Euro 2032.